-We present \textbf{Skill-RAG}, a failure-aware RAG framework that employs a lightweight hidden-state prober to detect when retrieval has stalled and gate entry into skill routing.
-Upon detecting a failure state, a prompt-based skill router diagnoses the underlying cause and selects among four \textbf{retrieval skills}—query rewriting \citep{ma2023query}, question decomposition \citep{press2023measuring}, evidence focusing \citep{yan2024corrective}, and an exit skill that identifies truly irreducible cases and terminates retrieval gracefully.
-Unlike prior work that optimizes retrieval triggering or iteration depth, Skill-RAG reframes post-retrieval recovery as a \textbf{conditional skill-selection problem}, providing fine-grained, failure-conditioned control over how LLMs acquire external knowledge.
+Therefore, we propose \textbf{Skill-RAG}, a failure-aware RAG framework in which a lightweight hidden-state probe detects when retrieval has stalled and gates entry into skill routing.
+Upon detecting a failure state, a prompt-based skill router diagnoses the underlying cause and selects one of four retrieval skills.
+These are query rewriting \citep{ma2023query}, question decomposition \citep{press2023measuring}, evidence focusing \citep{yan2024corrective}, and an exit skill that identifies genuinely unresolvable cases and terminates retrieval gracefully \citep{feng2024don, kadavath2022language}.
+Unlike prior work that optimizes retrieval triggering or depth \citep{shao2023enhancing, asai2024selfrag, shao2023enhancing}, Skill-RAG reframes post-retrieval recovery as a conditional skill selection problem.
+This provides fine-grained, failure-conditioned control over how LLMs access external knowledge.
+Three contributions follow: \textbf{(1)} We propose the first probe-and-route pipeline for post-retrieval failure recovery, combining hidden-state probe gating with a prompt-based skill router without additional LLM calls; \textbf{(2)} We introduce a four-skill retrieval vocabulary grounded in observed failure patterns and validate it across different distribution datasets, where the exit skill saves 1.42 retrieval rounds on average at a cost of 0.6 accuracy points; \textbf{(3)} We evaluate Skill-RAG on three backbone LLMs (Gemma2-9B, Qwen3-8B, Llama3-8B), achieving state-of-the-art performance on in-domain benchmarks and outperforming the probe-only baseline \citep{baek2025probing} by up to 13.6 ACC points on OOD datasets.

-We make three contributions. \textbf{(1)} We propose the first framework that integrates hidden-state prober gating with prompt-based skill routing for post-retrieval failure recovery, yielding a unified probing-and-routing pipeline that requires no additional LLM calls for either decision. \textbf{(2)} We introduce a transferable skill vocabulary of four retrieval skills grounded in observed failure patterns, yielding consistent improvements across multiple models and datasets and establishing a reusable taxonomy for query–evidence alignment correction. \textbf{(3)} Experiments across multiple benchmarks show that Skill-RAG achieves competitive or state-of-the-art performance while substantially outperforming prober-only baselines \citep{baek2025probing} on out-of-distribution datasets, highlighting the benefit of failure-conditioned skill routing beyond simple gating.